Pauline Frederick: Personal life

 Frederick's personal life was beset with marital and financial problems.
-Despite having reportedly made a million dollars for her work in silent films, Frederick filed for bankruptcy in 1933.
+Despite having reportedly made $1 million for her work in silent films, Frederick filed for bankruptcy in 1933.

 Frederick was married five times.
 In 1909, she married architect Frank Mills Andrews.
 Frederick then briefly retired from acting after their daughter Pauline was born in 1910, but returned upon divorcing Andrews in 1913.
 She married her second husband, playwright Willard Mack, on September 27, 1917.
 They divorced in August 1920.
 Her third husband was Dr. Charles A. Rutherford, a physician, whom she married in Santa Ana, California in 1922.
 Frederick filed for divorce in December 1924.
 Their divorce was finalized on January 6, 1925.

 It was around this time that the then 43-year-old first met the much younger Clark Gable, then a struggling actor, with whom she allegedly had a two-year affair.

-Frederick married her fourth husband, millionaire hotel and Interstate News Company owner Hugh Chisholm Leighton (1878-1942) on April 20, 1930 in New York City.
-Leighton had the marriage annulled in December 1930 claiming that he was Frederick's husband "in name only".
+Frederick married her fourth husband, millionaire hotel and Interstate News Company owner Hugh Chisholm Leighton on April 20, 1930, in New York City.
+Leighton had the marriage annulled in December 1930, claiming that he was Frederick's husband "in name only".

 Frederick's fifth marriage, in January 1934, was to an ailing United States Army colonel, Joseph A. Marmon, commander of the 16th Infantry Regiment.
 They remained married until Marmon's death on December 4, 1934.

 Death

 On January 17, 1936, Frederick underwent emergency surgery on her abdomen.
 Her health steadily declined, which limited her ability to work.
-She was dealt a further blow when her mother died in 1937.
+She was dealt another blow when her mother died in 1937.

 On September 16, 1938, Frederick suffered an asthma attack.
-She suffered a second, fatal asthma attack on September 19, 1938 while she was recuperating at her aunt's home in Beverly Hills.
-According to her wishes, a private funeral was held on September 23, 1938 in Hollywood, after which she was buried at Grand View Memorial Park Cemetery in Glendale, California.
+She suffered a second, fatal asthma attack on September 19, 1938, while she was recuperating at her aunt's home in Beverly Hills.
+According to her wishes, a private funeral was held on September 23, 1938, in Hollywood, after which she was buried at Grand View Memorial Park Cemetery in Glendale, California.

 For her contribution to the motion picture industry, Pauline Frederick has a star on the Hollywood Walk of Fame at 7000 Hollywood Boulevard.